 Johnson’s Baby Powder has been a household staple for decades.
-Used to absorb moisture and aid in hygiene, the soft sweet-scented powder can be found in many a bathroom closet in the U.S.
+Used to absorb moisture and aid in hygiene, the soft sweet-scented powder can be found in many bathroom closets in the U.S.

-Reuters exposed this troubling information through a tedious review of company memos, internal documents, and emails, writings that were held tightly by the company and courts involved in recent lawsuits against J&J but recently made public.
-The damning information finally became public thanks to pressure put on the courts and company by attorneys representing 11,700 plaintiffs claiming the company’s talc caused their cancers — including thousands of women with ovarian cancer.
-Throughout these lawsuits, J&J’s attorneys have vehemently denied that its talc contained asbestos.
+Reuters exposed this alarming information through an extensive review of company memos, internal documents, and emails—documents that had been closely guarded by the company and courts in the lawsuits against J&J. This information was made public due to the pressure from attorneys representing 11,700 plaintiffs, including thousands of women with ovarian cancer, who claim that Johnson & Johnson’s talc products caused their cancers.
+Despite these revelations, J&J’s attorneys have consistently denied that their talc contained asbestos.

-The link between ovarian cancer and talc is not conclusive.
-It’s also not clear that the tiny amounts of asbestos reported in J&J’s past testing were capable of causing the cancers among the women involved in the lawsuits.
-What is indisputable is that asbestos is a well-established carcinogen.
+While the link between ovarian cancer and talc use is not conclusively proven, and it’s unclear if the trace amounts of asbestos found in J&J’s products were sufficient to cause cancer, what is indisputable is that asbestos is a well-established carcinogen.

-Talc is also used in other non-cosmetic products, such as pharmaceutical pills, chewing gum, crayons and children’s toys.
+Talc is also used in other non-cosmetic products, including pharmaceutical pills, chewing gum, crayons, and children’s toys, raising further concerns about potential asbestos exposure.

-Just recently, since Reuters began working on the story, the American Cancer Society changed the wording on its website regarding talc.
-Previously, the ACS stated that: “All talcum products used in homes have been asbestos-free since the 1970s”; now it states that products produced in the US “should be free from detectable amounts of asbestos.”
+Recently, the American Cancer Society updated the wording on its website in light of the Reuters investigation.
+The site previously claimed that all talcum products used in homes have been asbestos-free since the 1970s.
+It now states that products produced in the U.S. “should be free from detectable amounts of asbestos,” highlighting the uncertainty surrounding the safety of these products.

 My case was handled very professionally by him and his staff.
 Even when my case resolved and party tried to delay payment, Mr.Casey stayed on them until the end and my case closed.